2abet/YTsummarizer/README.md

-# YouTube Video Summarizer (with DeepSeek)
+# YouTube Video Summarizer (with Together.ai)

-This project extracts YouTube video transcripts and summarizes them using DeepSeek's API.
+This project extracts YouTube video transcripts and summarizes them using Togethers's API.

 ## Features
 - Input a YouTube video URL